alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 The [dataset](https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/cocaine-smuggling?authuser=0) contains information collected by police investigations about four groups involved in cocaine trafficking.
-These groups form networks which vertices represent the individuals and links if they communicate.
+These groups form networks in which vertices represent the individuals and links that happen when individuals communicate.
 Unfortunately, I could not find more details about the operations.
 The networks are shown below, where each node's size is proportional to its degree.

 <br>